OmnifiedLtd/dspec-framework/website/docs/features.md

 A common pitfall in software specification is mixing definitions with behavior.
 DSpec strictly separates these:

 1.  **The Domain Model** is the foundation.
-It defines the **Ubiquitous Language**: the entities, value objects, and invariant rules that are true regardless of any specific user workflow.
+It defines the **Ubiquitous Language**: the domain concepts, definitions, and invariant rules that are true regardless of any specific user workflow.
     *   *Example:* "A `BankAccount` must have a non-negative balance."

 2.  **The Feature** is the application of that model.
 It orchestrates the domain elements to achieve a specific outcome.